What is Coaching and is it for you?

 How Does it Work?

-The one-to-one ‘Coaching Contract’ we develop and agree together will have clearly articulated goals, and we will mark progress as we go along.
-One-to-one coaching sessions normally last 90 minutes to two hours and are held on a fortnightly or monthly basis depending on the client’s needs and availability.
-I generally work with clients for 6-8 sessions.
-These are held over Zoom, but can be held face-to-face at a client’s place of work if mutually convenient.
+The starting point of our one-to-one coaching relationship will be the ‘coaching contract’ which we will develop and agree together.
+This will have clearly articulated goals, and we will mark progress as we go along.
+I generally work with individual clients for 6-8 sessions, in meetings of 90-120 minutes.
+These can be scheduled weekly, fortnightly or at the client’s convenience.
+Meetings are held over Zoom, but can be held face-to-face at a client’s place of work if mutually convenient.

-The team coaching contract will be framed around the needs of your particular team at this moment.
+The team coaching contract will be framed around your particular needs.
 Systemic team coaching looks at how individuals in the team relate to each other, to the team’s tasks, to stakeholders within the organisation and to the wider context within which the team operates.
-We will work together to formulate a contract that allows insight into each of these dimensions, generally including one-to-one conversations with the team leader to understand the scope of work, followed by both individual conversations with team members, participation in team meetings and interviews with stakeholders.
+We will formulate a contract together that allows insight into each of these dimensions.
+This will generally include one-to-one conversations with the team leader to understand the scope of work, followed by individual conversations with team members, participation in team meetings and interviews with stakeholders.
 A 360° tool is also available for diagnostic purposes.
 Meetings can be held in person or over Zoom, depending on location and preference.
 Assignments vary in length and intensity depending on need.

 If you are an individual thinking of starting work with a coach or a team leader and want to speak further about whether this is right for you, please get in touch for a free 30-minute consultation.